rriehle/AdvancedConstructs/source/index.rst

 Lack of Tail Call Optimization or Elimination
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Where Python sets a hard limit on the number of recursive calls a function can make, the interpreters or run-time engines of some other languages perform a technique called tail call optimization or tail call elimination.
-Python's strategy in this context is to keep stack frames intact and unadulterated, which facilitates debugging: recursive stack traces still look like normal, Python stack traces.
+Python's strategy in this context is to keep stack frames intact and unadulterated, which facilitates debugging: recursive stack traces still look like normal Python stack traces.

 Summary